 - Participation in this program is limited to one time per person.

-This mentorship program is designed for recent Tisch graduates who are new to Los Angeles and pursuing a career in the arts.
+This program is designed for recent Tisch graduates who are new to Los Angeles and pursuing a career in the arts.

 - Setting and assessing short- and long-term career goals